 Thunder Bay will join the host Regina Pat-Canadians, who are the defending regional and TELUS Cup national champions, along with the Moose Jaw Warriors, and either the Winnipeg Bruins or Brandon Wheat Kings at the four-team event.

-Regina currently leads Moose Jaw 1-0 in the best-of-five Saskatchewan U18 AAA Hockey League final, with both teams set to take part in the West Regional.
+Regina currently leads Moose Jaw 2-0, after a pair of overtime wins, in the best-of-five Saskatchewan U18 AAA Hockey League final, with both teams set to take part in the West Regional.

-Winnipeg is up 1-0 on Brandon in Manitoba U18 AAA League’s best-of-five affair.
+Winnipeg is also up 2-0 on Brandon in Manitoba U18 AAA League’s best-of-five affair.

 The West Regional winner will advance to the TELUS Cup Canadian U18 AAA championship, April 20-26, in Peterborough, Ont.